WhiteSmoke is fully-featured writing, grammar, and plagiarism checker that is available on a number of platforms.

 On top of that, WhiteSmoke includes a number of text and video writing tutorials designed to help better your understanding of what it takes to create quality content.
 For instance, you get to know more about , , , and so forth.

 Another feature is the Spell Checker, which uses an algorithmic approach to find not only words that are spelled incorrectly, but properly spelled parts of speech that are being used in the wrong context.

 WhiteSmoke also features a style correction function.
 The system corrects common style issues like monotony and constantly switching tenses.
 These are problems that the built-in grammar checkers in programs like Microsoft Word tend to miss.

 The system’s punctuation checker is another vital component.
-Punctuation issues can impact the entire meaning of your writing, and having a system specifically designed to find issues related to punctuation is a huge feather in WhiteSmoke’s cap.
+Punctuation errors can impact the entire meaning of your writing, and having a system specifically designed to find issues related to punctuation is a huge feather in WhiteSmoke’s cap.